 Festivals & Events

-The Hamamatsu Festival is a popular event featuring 100 kites, flown over sand dunes, battling in the skies.
+The Hamamatsu Festival is a popular event featuring up to 174 kites, flown high, battling in the skies.
 The event takes place in late spring during the holiday period known as Golden Week.

-At night there's a parade, creating a whole different style of festivities.
+At night there's a parade of floats, creating a whole different style of festivities.